← Back to 漢書

 祿

-He cited Chengdi's five uncle marquis enfeoffments and the sun turning black.
+After a long while the emperor wished to enfeoff his grandmother Empress Dowager Fu's cousin Shang; Chong remonstrated: "Emperor Cheng enfeoffed five maternal uncles as marquises; heaven turned red-yellow and noon grew dark, and black vapor appeared in the sun.
 Two Fu cousins already held marquisates.
 One was the Zhao empress's father— —the other had risen through the three dukes and still looked defensible.
 A third Fu marquis with no excuse would break precedent and anger heaven, he said.
 He quoted masters on the price of reversing yin and yang.
 He quoted Zhou's warning against pleasure-drunk kings.
 He said short-lived emperors paid for yin excess.
 He offered his own life to cancel the omen."
 He snatched the edict scroll and stood up in open defiance.
-Grand Dowager Fu screamed that a minister must not own the emperor.
-Ai's edict rehearsed how the Fu grand empress had raised him from infancy.
+Empress Dowager Fu raged and said, "How can there be a Son of Heaven yet be wholly controlled by one minister!"
+The emperor thereupon issued an edict saying, "We were orphaned young; the great imperial grandmother personally reared Us, saving Us from swaddling clothes, teaching Us with ritual until adulthood—her favor is lush.
 He quoted the Odes on boundless debt to a parent.
 He said earlier honors to the Fu line still felt inadequate.
 Fu Shang was the grand empress's half-brother and the nearest kin left.
 The edict enfeoffed Fu Shang at Ruchang and rewrote the older shrine title."

 20

 He crossed the emperor again over Dong Xian's favor and paid for it.
 Office politics gave him a neck ulcer; he dared not ask to retire.
 Zhao Chang struck when Zheng was out of favor, alleging clan conspiracy.
-The emperor sneered that his doorway looked like a bazaar.
+The emperor reproached Chong, saying, "Your gate is like a market of men—why do you wish to restrain the ruler?"
 Zheng answered, "The gate is busy; the heart is still as water—investigate me."
 Ai jailed him until he died under interrogation.

 21